 - The U.S. Coast Guard is completing their review of WSF's safety, navigation and security risk assessments that evaluate using liquefied natural gas (LNG) as a fuel source for the Issaquah Class ferries.
 Read the executive summary and the report and appendices available on the left sidebar.

 In its gaseous state, LNG is the same fuel used to heat our homes and cook our meals.
 LNG is natural gas that has been cooled to -256 degrees Fahrenheit, at which point it is condensed into a colorless, odorless, non-toxic and non-corrosive liquid.
 In its liquefied form it occupies 1/640th of its original volume, which makes it easier to transport and store.

 Saving money, cleaner environment, energy independence

 WSF burns more than 17 million gallons of fuel each year.
-Fuel is our fastest growing operating expense.
-Fuel represents 23 percent of the FY13-15 operating budget, compared to 11 percent in FY00-01.
-The fuel cost savings moving from diesel to LNG is approximately 40-50 percent at today’s pricing.
+Fuel is our fastest growing operating expense, representing 23 percent of the FY13-15 operating budget, compared to 11 percent in FY00-01.
+Switching from diesel to LNG could save approximately 40-50 percent at today’s pricing.

 Operating WSF's six Issaquah Class vessels with LNG would significantly reduce emissions when compared with today's use of ultra-low sulfur diesel fuel.
 WSF's Air Emissions Model predicts emission reductions as follows (please note that these reductions use the Issaquah Class ferries as a baseline):

 - 89 percent reduction in particulate matter